jabbalaci/MyPew/README.md

 Configuration
 -------------
- like to separate a project directory (with the source code) and its virtualenv directory (which contains the Python interpreter and the necessary modules).
+I like to separate a project directory (with the source code) and its virtualenv directory (which contains the Python interpreter and the necessary modules).
 Thus, I have the following line in my `.bashrc` file: